 Introduces new skills and provides a practicum for NFPA Firefighter II, NFPA Fire Apparatus Driver/Operator and NFPA Apparatus Equipped with Fire Pump certifications.
 Assists with entering the job market and in becoming more successful in competitive fire service entry processes.
-Prerequisite: FRP261 with a grade of C or better.
-Offered as needed.
+Prerequisite: FRP261 with a grade of C or better; or consent of instructor.